-First of all, it is necessary to decide if the project should be done.
-It means that it must be decided what main results must be achieved and why they are needed.
+First of all, it is necessary to decide if the project are necessary.
+It means that we should decide what main results are necessary and why we need them.
 There could be many reasons for starting a project: the expected profit, entering new markets, etc.

 Project Charter must state what must be achieved and why.
 Why determines project success criteria.
-During project execution, any decision must be justified by their impact on project success.
+During project planning and execution, any decision must be justified by their impact on project success.

-While Project Charter determines the main results to be achieved, we need to know how it can be done on day-by-day basis.
-So, we need to describe our project in more details than just formulating the main results to be achieved.
-These main results consist of many smaller intermediate results that must be met during project execution.
-This is usually done hierarchically: the project result consists of several main deliverables; each of these deliverables consists of smaller sub-deliverables, etc. By describing future results in increasingly more detail we create a deliverable-oriented Work Breakdown Structure that defines what must be achieved during the project lifecycle.
-The lowest WBS level results are called work packages.
+While Project Charter determines the main results, we need to know how it can work on day-by-day basis.
+So, we need to describe our project in more details than just formulating the main results.
+These main results consist of many smaller intermediate results during project execution.
+This usually follows a hiearachy.
+First, the project result consists of several main deliverables.
+Each of these deliverables consists of smaller sub-deliverables, etc. By describing future results in increasingly more detail we create a deliverable Work Breakdown Structure that defines what we need to achieve during the project lifecycle.
+The lowest WBS level results are work packages.

-The next step is determining how these defined results can be achieved.
+The next step is determining how these results can become reality.

 We need to determine activities required for achieving project results at the lowest WBS level (work packages) and logical constraints on the order of their execution (activity dependencies).
 As a result, we create the Network Diagram of our project.

-Project activities can be linked to the locations where they must be done.
+Project activities can relate to the locations where they must work.
 Linking activities to their locations enables showing project schedule in the Time-Location charts or in the 2D (usually maps) or 3D presentations (BIM).

-Project activities are performed by resources.
+Project activities work depending on the resources.
 It is necessary to determine what resources are required and available, and assign them to project activities execution.

 Project resources can be divided into two main groups: renewable and consumable.
 Renewable resources can be used again after they finished their work on the preceding activities.
 Consumable resources are spent on the activities where they are used.
 Renewable resources include people and machines, consumable resources include materials and the installed equipment.